codeivijay/chai-aur-react/README.md

-# This the chai aur react tutorial.
+# This is the chai aur react tutorial. by Hitesh Choudhary

-# How rendering works now /' ?
+# How rendering works now after react 16 version?

-## Fiber Nodes :
+## Fiber Architecture/Nodes :

 - First react create Fiber tree  where each node or fiber represents component and its state.
 - It is the fiber tree that enables react to break down rendering work into smaller units of work so that it can be paused, resumed and aborted as per the situation.